-Steps to to redirect non-www to www (and vice versa) in cPanel:
+Steps to redirect www to non-www or vice versa in cPanel:

 1. Log in to your cPanel account.

-3. Select redirection type from the select list.
+3. Choose the redirection type from the dropdown.

-4. Select the domain that you want to perform the redirect on from the list.
+4. Select the domain you want to redirect from the list.

-This applies the redirect to the whole domain.
+This ensures the redirect applies to the entire domain.

 6. Enter the full URL including http(s) and www in Redirects to field.